valeman/Udacity-Self-Driving-Car-Vehicle-Detection-and-Tracking-P5/writeup_template.md

 In this project, the following classical computer vision techniques were used:

 * a Histogram of Oriented Gradients (HOG) was used to extract features
-* histograms of color and binned color features were obtained from color transform into appropriate color space
+* histograms of color and binned color features were obtained from transformed color space
 * HOG features were combined with histogram of color and binned color features
 * a linear SVM classifier was trained on combined set of features using a labeled training set
 * a sliding-window technique was used to search for cars with trained SVM